 Corinthian Helmet (625–550 BCE)

-Forged between 625 and 550 BCE, this bronze helmet from ancient Greece shields a hoplite’s head with eye slits and a neck guard.
+Forged between 625 and 550 BCE, this corinthian bronze helmet from ancient Greece shields a hoplite’s head with eye slits and a neck guard.

 Date625–550 BCE